NIKHCODE/climate-signal-lab/_posts/2026-05-26-article1-earth-is-speaking.md

 I'm a computer science student who is also a very pro-environment human, and honestly, I was tired of reading about climate change through the filter of news articles and opinion pieces.
 Everyone has an angle and a different perspective.
 The global left is panicking while the right is dismissing.

 I really wanted clarity.
 Are we doing better or not?
 Did conditions improve?
-There were a lot of questions, and all I could think was — *okay, why not do the research and come to a conclusion yourself?*
+There were a lot of questions, and all I could think was — *okay, why not do the research on my own and come to a conclusion ?*

 So here I am doing what I do best.
 I went to the source.
 I downloaded 145 years of raw temperature data directly from NASA.
 I wrote Python code to analyze it.
 I plotted it myself.
 No editorial spin.
 Just numbers.

 What I found genuinely surprised me.
 And I think it'll surprise you too.

-This is the first article in a 5-part series leading up to **World Environment Day on June 5, 2026**.
-Each article pairs real data analysis with honest opinion.
-No doom, no denial — just what the numbers actually say.

 ---